YulinChen12/Recipe-and-Average-Rating-Research-Project-2023/README.md

 For the univariate analysis step, we analyze the distribution of number of ingredients and the distribution of number of average ratings.

 <iframe src="assets/n_ingred.html" width=800 height=600 frameBorder=0></iframe>
+The histogram shows the visualization of number of ingredients, and it shows that most of the recipes have five to fifteen ingredients in their recipes.

 <iframe src="assets/average_rating.html" width=800 height=600 frameBorder=0></iframe>
+The box shows the visualization of whole set of average of rating, indicating the median is 4.85, the first quantitile is 4.5, and the third quantitile is 5.